 He awoke in the murk of dawn to a hissing sort of breathing–like a man whose lung has been punctured by an arrow.
 The sound came from a tall form standing in the gaps between trees, snow falling heavily all around.
 It moved out into the clearing, leaving bloody footsteps in its wake, and peered down at Runner with glowing eyes in a deer-like skull.
 The smell of decaying flesh wafted from its desiccated body as Runner heard a voice enter his mind, saying, "You have become me."

 In the spring of 1879, years later, Swift Runner's estranged Cree community began to question the whereabouts of his wife and five children, who had not been seen by anyone since the early winter.
 Unsatisfied with Runner's explanation (he claimed they'd all starved to death that winter) and noting his rounded torso—they sent the police in to investigate.

 After days of searching the woods, a pit of charred wood and ashes was discovered, with human skulls and weathered bones scattered about.
 A tiny Moccasin shoe had been stuffed inside one of the skulls; a beading needle protruding from the eye socket.
 The police gathered the remains together and determined them to be Runner's missing family; accusing him of cannibalism.
 He denied nothing, saying, "I did it," and became the first man to be legally hung in the Canadian Northwest Territories.

 YOU ARE READING

 Canadian Folklore & Ghost StoriesParanormal

-A Collection of Spooky and Legendary Short Stories.
+A Collection of Spooky and Legendary Short Stories from across Canada.
 FOLKLORE, GHOSTS, CRYPTIDS and UFOs.
-Regular installments.
-Here you'll find well-known and lesser known folktales, ghost stories, mysterious and monstrous creatures, as well as close encounters wit...
+Ongoing installments.
+Here you'll find well-known and lesser known Canadian folktales, ghost stories, mysterious and monstrous creatures, as...